BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 After reading this guide, feel free to follow the tutorial: [**Creating your First SE Mod (TBA)**](https://wiki.bg3.community/en/Tutorials/ScriptExtender/creating_your_first_se_mod)

-> If you are having trouble following this guide, feel free to join the DBTR discord linked [here](https://discord.com/channels/1211056047784198186/1211069415605538887/1246912213646835843)
+> If you are having trouble following this guide, feel free to join the Baldur's Gate 3 Modding Community discord linked [here](https://discord.gg/bg3mods)
-> DBTR is a community discord.
+> The Baldur's Gate 3 Modding Community is a community run discord.
 Keep in mind that everyone that may help you is a volunteer.
 Please read and follow the server rules.
 {.is-success}

 You can find further information linked under [09.
 Useful Resources](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-9-useful-resources) on the bottom of this page.